crcn/node-aster/README.md

 Why?
 ----

-The tool was original developed [sardines](https://github.com/spiceapps/sardines).
+The tool was original developed for [sardines](https://github.com/spiceapps/sardines).

 What's it do exactly?
 ---------------------